On conditional distortion risk measures under uncertainty: Main results

-where the distortion function $g_z$ is as in Proposition 3.3.
+where the distortion function $g_z$ is given as in Proposition 3.3.

 {\bf Remark 3.3}\ \ As pointed out in the previous section, when the random environment $Z$ is degenerate, then for each $z \in \mathbb{R}$, $K_Z(z,\cdot) = P(\cdot)$.
-Intuitively, in this case, the randomness of the environment disappears.
-Hence, Propositions 3.3 and 3.4 basically go back to the classic setting, see Wang et al. (1997).
+Intuitively, in this case, the \textit{randomness} of the environment disappears, and thus Propositions 3.3 and 3.4 coincide with the classic ones; for instance, see Wang et al. (1997).
 The main distinction between this paper and that of Wang et al. (1997) lies in the assumptions employed.
-Precisely, given a random environment $Z \in \sX^\perp(P)$, $\sX_+$ contains a continuous random variable under probability measure $K_Z(z, \cdot)$ for $P_Z-a.e.$ $z\in \mbox{Ran}(Z)$, whereas Wang et al. (1997) assumed that the collection of risks contains all the Bernoulli($u$) random variables, $0\leq u \leq 1.$
+More precisely, given a random environment $Z \in \sX^\perp $, $\sX_+$ contains a continuous random variable under probability measure $K_Z(z, \cdot)$ for $P_Z-a.e.$ $z\in \mbox{Ran}(Z)$, whereas Wang et al. (1997) assumed that the collection of risks contains all the Bernoulli($u$) random variables, $0\leq u \leq 1.$

-Meanwhile, Proposition 3.1(2) says that the normalized distortion risk measure $\rho$ defined by $(\ref{add3002})$ with respect to random environments satisfies Axioms (AII.1)--(AII.4), upon the distortion function $h_Z$ is left-continuous, and each distortion function in $\{g_z, z\in \mbox{Ran}(Z)\}$ is continuous.
-An interesting question is how about the converse assertion.
-In other words, if a normalized risk measure $\rho$ with respect to random environments satisfies Axioms (AII.1)--(AII.4), is it of the form as in $(\ref{add3002})$?
-Indeed again, this lies in the issue of representations for risk measures.
-The following theorems positively answer this question, which are three of the main results of this paper.
+Proposition 3.1(2) says that the normalized CDRM under random environment $\rho$ defined by $(\ref{add3002})$ satisfies Axioms B1-B4, upon the distortion function $h_Z$ is left-continuous, and each distortion function in $\{g_z, z\in \mbox{Ran}(Z)\}$ is continuous.
+The following Theorems 3.1-3.3 give the axiomatic characterization of normalized CDRMs under random environment, which are the main results of the present paper.